Takeno/mtg-policy-changes/ipg.md

 A Match Loss is a severe penalty that is usually issued when the match itself has been compromised.

-Match Losses are applied to the match during which the offense occurred unless the match has already ended, in which case the penalty will be applied to the player’s next match.
+Match Losses are applied to the match during which the offense occurred unless the offender’s match has already ended, in which case the penalty will be applied to that player’s next match.

 Disqualification